dedee95/findGEVE/README.md

 - Linkedin: [https://www.linkedin.com/in/dede-kurniawann/](https://www.linkedin.com/in/dede-kurniawann/)
 - E-mail: [dedekurniawan@genomics.cn](mailto:dedekurniawan@genomics.cn) or [dedearkun2710@gmail.com](mailto:dedearkun2710@gmail.com)
 ## 6. Citation
 No prior publication yet for this tool.
-If you use this tool in your research, please cite the repository now.
+If you use this tool in your research, please cite the repository for now.

-> Kurniawan, D. 2016. findGEVE: Tool for Giant Endogenous Viral Elements (GEVEs) identification in eukaryotic genome assemblies. https://github.com/dedee95/findGEVE
+> Kurniawan, D. 2026. findGEVE: GEVE identification tool in eukaryotic genome assemblies. https://github.com/dedee95/findGEVE

 ## 7. Acknowledgment
-hanks to [Dr. Frank Aylward](https://scholar.google.com/citations?user=JLV6g2AAAAAJ&hl=en) who made viralrecall version 1 and curated the hallmark HMM database.
+Big thanks to [Dr. Frank Aylward](https://scholar.google.com/citations?user=JLV6g2AAAAAJ&hl=en) who made viralrecall version 1 and curated the hallmark HMM database.
 This tool Inspired by Viralrecall.